The Ten Most Beautiful Villages of Emilia Romagna

 Bologna is the region’s undisputed pasta capital, and many of the 30-plus recipes registered at the city’s Chamber of Commerce are for fresh egg pasta specialties.
 The first of these to be registered, and the so-called king of the table, is the tortellino, a must on local dining tables to celebrate any festive occasion such as Christmas, New Year, Easter, and birthdays.
 Even the phrase ‘mangiamo tortellini’ (let’s eat tortellini) is synonymous with ‘let’s party,’ and a dedicated tortellini festival is held each year on 4 October, the day the city’s patron saint, San Petronio, is also celebrated.

-The Bologna tortellini filling is made of equal proportions (300g) of pork loin, prosciutto, and mortadella with a larger amount of Parmigiano Reggiano (450g), three eggs and a pinch of nutmeg.
-They should be small enough that at least five, and up to eight, tortellini should fit easily on a soup spoon – the traditional way to enjoy this pasta is in capon broth.
+The Bologna tortellini filling consists of equal proportions (300g) of pork loin, prosciutto, and mortadella, a larger amount of Parmigiano Reggiano (450g), three eggs, and a pinch of nutmeg.
+The tortellini should be small enough that at least five and up to eight tortellini fit easily on a soup spoon.
+The traditional way to enjoy this pasta is in capon broth.

 While there are variations on the legend behind the origins of the dainty pasta shapes, it’s generally agreed that tortellini are made to resemble a perfect navel, perhaps belonging to no less beauty than the goddess Venus, spied through the keyhole by an innkeeper.
 There’s even a statue of the tortellino in Castelfranco Emilia, the accepted birthplace of the specialty.
 While the town now comes within the province of Modena, it once belonged to Bologna.
 The claim as the home of tortellini is one more example of the continued bickering between the two neighboring cities.
 In Modena, try tortellini at the historic food market Mercato Albinelli, where they suggest you enjoy it the traditional way, pouring a drop of your Lambrusco into the broth.